metablaster/WindowsFirewallRuleset/README.md

     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
     ```

-    You will be again prompted to accept execution policy change, type `Y` and press enter to accept.
+    You may be again prompted to accept execution policy change, type `Y` and press enter to accept.

 11. Rules for programs such as your web browser, games etc. depend on installation variables.\
 Most paths are auto-searched and variables are updated, otherwise you get warning and description